 - Establish your bottom line and be prepared to walk away.

 Rehearse your presentation in advance.
 Practice your delivery with someone to get feedback on how you come across.

 - Begin by expressing genuine interest in the position and organization.
 Emphasize areas of agreement but allow "wiggle room" to compromise.

-- Listen carefully and actively.
+- Make eye contact, listen carefully and actively.
 Acknowledge what is being said.

 - Try to avoid negotiating over the telephone.
 In person you can try to pick up on and respond to the non-verbal signals that the employer is sending and receiving.

 - Emphasize the similarities between your position and the employer's.

 - Approach each session with trust and a willingness to compromise.

 - Be open to "changing the shape of money" (i.e., exchanging a salary increase for another kind of benefit).